DOI-USGS/sciencebasepy/README.md

 Upload a file to an existing ScienceBase item.
 Add the parameter `scrape_file=False` to bypass ScienceBase metadata processing.

+* `upload_cloud_file_to_item(item_id, filename)`
+Upload a file to cloud storage on an existing Item in ScienceBase.
+NOTE: While the Item JSON is returned by this method, it does take some time to process files uploaded to cloud storage, so the return JSON may not include the new file.
+Additionally, automatic processing of shapefiles, TIFFs, XML metadata etc. does not currently occur on cloud files at this time.
+In order to utilize those features, use `upload_file_to_item()`.

 * `upload_files_and_update_item(item_dict, [filename,...])`
 Upload a set of files and update an existing ScienceBase item.
 Add the parameter `scrape_file=False` to bypass ScienceBase metadata processing.